Life Insurance FAQs

 Can I add Critical Illness Cover?

 Yes, you can add Critical Illness Cover at an additional cost when you take out Life Insurance or Decreasing Life Insurance.
-We’ll run you through some of the eligibility criteria below.

 What does life insurance not cover?